How to Create a LAGG with VLAN Tagging on Proxmox Server using a L2 Switch and OPNsense

 Finally, you can make the Proxmox network changes persistent by clicking the “Apply Configuration” button.
 The Proxmox network interfaces will reload.

-Go to your network switch’s LAG table to verify that the LAG is recognized on the switch similar to the screenshot below.
-The members (ports) will be listed when the LAG is configured properly.
+Go to your network switch’s LAGG table to verify that the LAGG is recognized on the switch similar to the screenshot below.
+The members (ports) will be listed when the LAGG is configured properly.
 If you do not see 4 ports listed, check your physical connections to the switch.
-If you test the physical connections of the LAG, when you unplug one of the cables, you will see the number of ports in the LAG reduce by 1.
+If you test the physical connections of the LAGG, when you unplug one of the cables, you will see the number of ports in the LAGG reduce by 1.

-When you see that the status of the LAG is good on the switch, you know that the LAG was created successfully.
+When you see that the status of the LAGG is good on the switch, you know that the LAGG was created successfully.

 Assign LXC or VM to the Desired VLAN

-You are now ready to use the new LAG and start assigning VLANs to all your LXCs/VMs.
+You are now ready to use the new LAGG and start assigning VLANs to all your LXCs/VMs.
 If you are creating a new LXC/VM, you will need to select

 vmbr1 (or whatever you named your bridge) and enter the VLAN ID when you are walking through the steps.